Explainer: What's new with the Fed's bank stress tests in 2022

 Register now for FREE unlimited access to Reuters.com

-WASHINGTON, June 20 (Reuters) - The U.S. Federal Reserve will release the results of its annual bank health checks on Thursday.
-Under the "stress test" exercise established following the 2007-2009 financial crisis, the Fed tests banks' balance sheets against a hypothetical severe economic downturn, the elements of which change annually.
+WASHINGTON, June 23 (Reuters) - The U.S. Federal Reserve is due to release the results of its annual bank health checks on Thursday.
+Under the "stress test" exercise, the Fed tests banks' balance sheets against a hypothetical severe economic downturn, the elements of which change annually.

 The results dictate how much capital banks need to be healthy and how much they can return to shareholders via share buybacks and dividends.